joaopedro02/SplashVR/README.md

 ### A game with colors
-A puzzle game made to be played on samsung VR.
+A puzzle game developed on unity to be played on samsung VR.